Tefilat HaDerech

-Tefilat HaDerech (תפילת הדרך) or the Traveler's Prayer or Wayfarer's Prayer in English, is a prayer for a safe journey recited by Jews, when they travel, by air, sea, and even on long car trips.
+Tefilat HaDerech (תפילת הדרך) or the Traveler's Prayer or Wayfarer's Prayer in English, is a prayer for a safe journey recited by Jews, when they travel, by air, sea, or even on long car trips.
 It is recited at the onset of every journey, and preferably done standing but this is not necessary.
 It is often inscribed onto hamsas which sometimes contain the Sh'ma or Birkat HaBayit prayer instead.

 Text

 Y'hi ratzon milfanekha A-donai E-loheinu ve-lohei avoteinu she-tolikhenu l'shalom v'tatz'idenu l'shalom v'tismekhu l'shalom v'tadrikhenu l'shalom, v'tagi'enu limhoz heftzenu l'hayim ul-simha ul-shalom.
 V'tatzilenu mi-kaf kol oyev v'orev v'listim v'hayot ra'ot ba-derekh, u-mi-kol minei pur'aniyot ha-mitrag'shot la-vo la-olam.
 V'tishlah b'rakha b'khol ma'a'se yadeinu v'tit'nenu l'hen ul-hesed ul-rahamim b'einekha uv-einei khol ro'einu.
 V'tishma kol tahanuneinu ki E-l sho'me'a t'fila v'tahanun ata.
 Barukh ata A-donai sho'me'a t'fila.

 "May it be Your will, Lord, our God and the God of our ancestors, that You lead us toward peace, guide our footsteps toward peace, that we are supported in peace, and make us reach our desired destination for life, gladness, and peace.
 May You rescue us from the hand of every foe and ambush, from robbers and wild beasts on the trip, and from all manner of punishments that assemble to come to earth.
 May You send blessing in our handiwork, and grant us grace, kindness, and mercy in Your eyes and in the eyes of all who see us.
 May You hear the sound of our humble request because You are God Who hears prayer requests.
 Blessed are You, Lord, Who hears prayer."